Arlo Pro 4 Spotlight Camera 4-Pack Bundle

 Unlike earlier Arlo models, the Pro 4 connects directly to your 2.4 GHz or 5 GHz Wi-Fi network and does not require a separate SmartHub base station, simplifying the setup considerably.

 Fully dustproof and rated for temporary immersion in water, the cameras are built to endure British winters, coastal salt air, and anything in between without any degradation in performance.
+For exposed coastal installations, a weatherproof silicone skin adds an extra layer of UV and salt protection.

 An ultra-wide lens captures a broad sweep of each scene, reducing the number of cameras needed to cover large areas and minimising blind spots at corners and entrances.